eadsjr/pgdoc/README.md

 Using this you can store and search JSON documents, a generic format for data structures popular in web programming, with simple function calls (or other language specific methods).
 All application logic is handled server-side, in the cozy confines of your programming language of choice.
 If it is supported.

+Available on the npm repository via `npm install --save pgdoc-nosql`

 # To get started, [check out the documentation][start].

 </break>